-Getting a flatter tummy may seem impossible, but these expert tips may just hold the key to unlocking why you can’t seem to lose that muffin top.
+Getting a flatter tummy, and keeping it, may seem impossible, but these expert tips may just hold the key to unlocking why you can’t seem to lose your muffin top.

 It’s not uncommon to suddenly put on weight from age 40, especially around the tummy.
 Some of us try to combat this by skipping meals or surviving on just one meal a day for weeks to try and lose weight fast.
 The result is often over eating at night and snacking on biscuits and sweets after dinner.